 Other shows that deserve to be mentioned are "Lipsticks and Screams" at the Bede Gallery (Jarrow 1979), and a series of exhibitions at the Cobra Gallery (London): “Victims” - Cobra Gallery - London (1986), “Marbled Images“ (Marmorierungen) - Cobra Gallery - London (1988), “Automatic Drawings“ Cobra Gallery - London (1992), “Black Eros” - Cobra Gallery - London (1996),

-In 1984 he formed the Rock band MISHIMA as an outlet for his lyrics and musical ambitions.
+In 1984 he formes the Rock band MISHIMA as an outlet for his lyrics and musical ambitions.

-Between 1985 and 1988 he produced murals and painted furniture for two nightclubs in London.
+Between 1985 and 1988 he produces murals and painted furniture for the nightclubs "4 Aces" and "Hide Away" in London.

 find sculptures made